sandeshkota/DesignPatterns/DesignPatterns/BehavioralPatterns/MediatorPattern/README.md

 ### Advantages
-- De-Coupling: By reducing the dependency between objects
+- De-Coupling: By reducing the dependency between objects.
+Reduces many-many relationship to one-many.
-- Control: The mediator controls all the communication at one place
+- Control: The mediator controls all the communication at one place.
+- Flexibility: Impact is very minimal if a component/class is removed.
+ALso adding a new class for communication is easier as only the mediator should be aware of the new class.

 ### Drawbacks
 - Over time, the mediator object can become GOD object